Flashcards in Week 9 - MGD Deck (53):

 Why in meningitis (inflammation of the meninges) dangerous?

-Risk of transmitted the infection to the CNS
+Risk of transmitting the infection to the CNS, hindering its function

 Which fetal DNA screening technique for Duchenne muscular dystrophy (DMD) can be offered the soonest?